top of page

 About 5 miles to the west of Marlborough, the footpath meets The Ridgeway National Trail at Overton Downs which then continues into Oxfordshire and Buckinghamshire.
 As previously mentioned however, I decided that I would take the alternative route towards Overton by leaving the Wessex Ridgeway at Win Green and then walking the Cranborne Droves Way to Salisbury followed by the Sarsen Way to Overton Hill.

-The four trails I’ve completed so far – Thames Path, The Ridgeway, Cotswold Way & North Downs Way – have all had one thing in common; each one is a designated National Trail and as such is managed and maintained by a dedicated body.
-As a result, National Trails are better maintained than your average trail; you’ll rarely find a broken stile or kissing gate for example.
+The four trails I’d completed up to this point – Thames Path, The Ridgeway, Cotswold Way & North Downs Way – all have one thing in common; each one is a designated National Trail and as such is managed and maintained by a dedicated body.
+As a result, National Trails tend to be better maintained than your average trail; you’ll rarely find a broken stile or kissing gate for example.
 The signage too is usually superior both in terms of the quantity of the signposts along the trail and the condition of them.
-The most distinguishing characteristic of a National Trail is the famous acorn logo that you’ll see on most of the signposts along the trail.
+The most distinguishing characteristic of a National Trail is the famous acorn logo that you see on most of the signposts along the trail.

 This part of the country isn’t blessed with the most extensive public transport facilities so I had to carry out detailed planning before setting off.
 I actually really enjoy this part of any walking challenge which is just as well.
 Bustimes.org is one of my best friends for determining where the start and end points of each stage should be.
 It provides you with bus route times and details, maps of bus stops and even real time tracking of individual buses.